antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 ### Tye's configuration schema

-Tye has a optional configuration file (`tye.yaml`) to allow customizing settings.
+Tye has a optional configuration file (`tye.yaml`) to enable customizing settings.
 This file contains all of your projects and external dependencies.
 If you have an existing solution, Tye will automatically populate this with all of your current projects.

-To initalize this file, you will need to run the following command in the microservices directory to generate a default `tye.yaml` file:
+To initalize this file, you will need to run the following command in the `microservices` directory to generate a default `tye.yaml` file:

 ```
 tye init